arduino/docs-content/content/learn/02.microcontrollers/04.debugging/debugging.md

 * Remote debuggers.
 * Simulators.
 * In-circuit emulators and in-circuit debuggers.
-* Hardware tools: oscilloscopes, logic analyzers and software-defined radios.
+* Hardware tools: multimeters, logic analyzers, oscilloscopes, and software-defined radios.

 Let us take a look into each one of the debugging tools and techniques.